-Texas lets schools stick to online learning well into fall
+Texas deaths hit record, schools get OK for virtual classes

 The Texas Education Agency said students who are not equipped for virtual learning, particularly those whose families lack reliable internet access or a computer, will still be entitled to on-campus instruction once the school year begins.

+The state’s Republican attorney general, Ken Paxton, said he doesn’t think private religious schools need to comply with local public health orders prohibiting in-person classes as several cities have already done.
+He cited “constitutional and statutory protections unique to religious individuals and communities at all times, even during the COVID-19 pandemic.”

-Abbott said Thursday that Texas was potentially seeing signs of the spread slowing after hospitalizations quadrupled throughout June and July, which has stretched hospitals and ICU units to full capacity.
+Abbott said Thursday that Texas could be seeing signs that the spread was slowing after a June and July in which hospitalizations quadrupled, which has stretched hospitals and ICU units to full capacity.
 One of the hardest-hit areas remains the Texas-Mexico border, where officials are looking at converting hotels into medical units.

 It has been nearly three weeks since Texas shut down bars again, and Abbott said the leveling off of Houston hospitalization rates in recent days is encouraging.